The Association of Lincoln Presenters

-We will be staying at the Leavenworth Home 2 Suites, 250 Delaware, Leavenworth.
-Our Room rate is $119 (plus tax).
-It offers a free breakfast, free Wi-Fi, free parking, a nice fitness center and a pool.
+As of now, we plan to stay at the Leavenworth Home 2 Suites, 250 Delaware, Leavenworth.
+Our 2022 room rate is being negotiated.
+This hotel offers a free breakfast, free Wi-Fi, free parking, a nice fitness center and a pool.
 Each room contains a refrigerator/freezer, microwave, dishwasher, cookware, coffeemaker and toaster, as well as a queen-size sofa-bed and work table.
-The rate is good from April 14 until the 20th.
-Follow this link for the complete hotel information including our group code to use when booking the hotel room.
+As soon as 2022 information is finalized, we will post updates on this website.

 You can check in at the hotel starting Wednesday, if you like.
 Thursday supper will be on your own, and at 6:30 we will meet at the Riverfront Community Center, a beautiful former train depot, for a social gathering, to be welcomed by the town of Leavenworth, and to hear a presentation from John Brown.